Home » Repurposed Furniture » Kids Furniture » Corner Table Bench for the Kids (banquette)

 Can you use additional seating for the kids?
-I'm going to show you how to make a kid's corner table bench, perfect for a corner in the dining room or playroom.
+I will show you how to make a kid’s corner table bench, perfect for a corner in the dining room or playroom.

-I had a headboard and foot board in my storage shed for quite a while now.
+I have had a headboard and footboard in my storage shed for quite a while now.
 Maybe even a couple of years.
-It wasn’t real sturdy, and I knew I couldn’t make a regular bench with the pieces.
-I saw a great bench at Running With Scissors and it inspired me to make this cute little corner table bench or banquette.
+It wasn’t sturdy enough to make a regular bench with the pieces.
+I saw a great bench at Running With Scissors, and it inspired me to make this cute little corner table bench or banquette.

-I picked up this really long board.
-It was 12 feet long.
-I had no place to store it, so I got busy making this bench and cut this monster down to size.
+I picked up this really long board—12 feet long—and had no place to store it, so I got busy making this bench and cutting this monster down to size.

-Using my miter saw, I cut it on a 45 degree angle and worked on making some pieces to skirt it out.
+Using my miter saw, I cut it at a 45-degree angle and worked on making some pieces to skirt it out.

-Because I knew I was going to be using 4x4 posts, I cut a small block to use as a guide.
+Because I knew I would be using 4×4 posts, I cut a small block to use as a guide.

-I connected the two pieces of board with pocket hole screws made with my Kreg Jig .
-Using a speed square insures a good "square" joint.
+I connected the two pieces of board with pocket hole screws made with my Kreg Jig.
+Using a speed square ensures a good “square” joint.

 Need more details on using a Kreg Jig?
 See my article How to use a Kreg Jig Pocket Hole System

-The bed pieces had some pegs sticking out of them, so I rested the boards on them to get a “dry fit”.
+The bed pieces had some pegs sticking out, so I rested the boards on them to get a “dry fit.”

 That allowed me to measure and cut the legs to size.
 I marked the placement of the legs on the bottom of the seat.

-I attached the 4x4 posts with pocket hole screws and Gorilla Wood Glue.
+I attached the 4×4 posts with pocket hole screws and Gorilla Wood Glue.

-It’s looking good, but if you look closely you can see a gap between the seat and the bed.
-I filled it in with a 1x4 that I cut to size and screwed into place.
+It’s looking good, but if you look closely, you can see a gap between the seat and the bed.
+I filled it in with a 1×4 that I cut to size and screwed into place.

-Here you can see the 1x4’s in place.
-You could notch your seat to fill this void if you plan ahead.
+Here, you can see the 1x4s in place.
+If you plan ahead, you could notch your seat to fill this void.

-In this picture I have attached the front skirt on each side.
-I used 1x4’s and attached them with pocket hole screws.
-You can see the two end pieces laying on the seat, with pocket holes drilled, ready to attach.
+In this picture, I have attached the front skirt on each side.
+I used 1x4s and attached them with pocket hole screws.
+You can see the two end pieces lying on the seat, with pocket holes drilled and ready to attach.

 After all of that, it was ready for some primer.
 A piece like this is easy to paint with my Finish Max.
-This view of the underneath shows a lot of the construction details of how to build a corner bench.
+This view of the underneath shows many construction details of building a corner bench.

 You can see that I used my red oops paint to paint the corner table and bench.

-I think it’s perfect for a large dining room for the “kids” table.
-Great for meals and/or homework.
-It would also work great in a play room for arts and crafts!
-If you're handy with sewing, you could even add cushions.
+I think it’s perfect for a large dining room as the “kids” table.
+It’s great for meals and/or homework.
+It would also work great in a playroom for arts and crafts!
+If you’re handy with sewing, you could even add cushions.

 Here are a few updated pictures: